davestewart/davestewart-content/content/blog/programming/extension-versioning/index.md

 The final releases would be:

-- `15.0.0.123` would be live
+- `15.0.0.123` on `main`
-- `15.0.1.125` would replace it with a fix
+- `15.0.1.125` which adds the CSS fix
-- `16.2.1.127` would release the `16.x` branch along with the fix
+- `16.2.1.127` which adds the the `16.x` branch along with the fix

-The incrementing build should ensure identical versions are never uploaded to the Chrome Web Store!
+And the incrementing `build` should ensure identical versions are never uploaded to the Chrome Web Store!

 ### Changelogs vs release notes

-In recent years I have switched from changelogs to release notes.
+In recent years I've' switched from [changelogs](https://keepachangelog.com/) to [release notes](https://www.launchnotes.com/blog/release-notes-examples).

-Changelogs are good for developers but no good for customers or marketing in my opinion as they are too technical and granular.
+Changelogs are good for developers but no good for customers or marketing as they are too technical and granular.
 A user doesn't care that you "refactored some component" they care that you "added support for context menus".

 And creating release notes at the end of a sprint from `changelog.md` is hard, as you've forgotten the context a month or so later.
 I prefer to just update the release notes for the sprint as I commit the feature: